geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-01/meeting-transcript.md

 ### Highlights

-- **[Company Updates](#geohot-000000)**: Tinybox raids are selling and shipping today after resolving power instability issues; two Blackwell orders are also preparing to ship.
+- **[Company Updates](#geohot-000000)**: TinyBox raids are selling and shipping today after resolving power instability issues; two Blackwell orders are also preparing to ship.
 - **[Training Loop & MMU Faults](#chenyu-000114)**: Chenyu reports hitting MMU faults on the MI350 during training; Geohot notes a fix was deployed, but intermediate number overflows remain an issue.
-- **[Fuse Optimization Strategy](#geohot-000245)**: Plans to separate microsteps into their own JIT and fuse gradient clipping into a single tensor update to drastically reduce kernel count in the Llama trainer.
+- **[Fuse Optimization Strategy](#geohot-000245)**: Plans to separate microsteps into their own JIT and fuse gradient clipping into a single tensor update to drastically reduce kernel count in the LLaMA trainer.
 - **[Python Speed Improvements](#geohot-000411)**: Python speed is approximately 3x faster due to fixes in n-squared behavior (specifically in tensor assignment), making 8B model startup fast and 405B reasonable.
 - **[Flash Attention Status](#wozeparrot-000559)**: Flash attention PR works for evaluation but encounters MMU faults; the plan is to integrate it into `tensor.py` via `fa=1` and test using Stable Diffusion on MI350x.
 - **[SQTT & Visualization](#qazalin-000936)**: Merged software SQTT fixes; running with `viz=2` now correctly displays the timeline of waves and instructions, though aggregate views are currently too slow.